 The purpose of the following Management's Discussion and Analysis (MD&A) is to help facilitate the understanding of significant factors influencing the quarterly operating results, financial condition, and cash flows of the Company.
 Additionally, MD&A also conveys our current expectations of the potential impact of known trends, events, or uncertainties that may impact future results.
-MD&A is provided as a supplement to, and should be read in conjunction with, our 2021 Form 10-K (including Part I, Item 1A, "Risk Factors"), our financial statements and the accompanying notes to our financial statements, as well as the Risk Factors contained herein.
+MD&A is provided as a supplement to, and should be read in conjunction with, our Annual Report on Form 10-K for the year ended December 31, 2021 (2021 Form 10-K) (including Part I, Item 1A.
+"Risk Factors"), our financial statements and the accompanying notes to our financial statements, as well as the Risk Factors contained herein.